Fight Civil Asset Seizure and Forfeiture

 In forfeiture actions in state court in Florida, you must make the request for an adversarial preliminary hearing (APH) in writing by certified mail, return receipt requested, to the city or county attorney at the address listed on the notice of seizure within 15 calendar days of receipt of the notice.

 You must include a copy of the “Notice of Violation of Florida Contraband Forfeiture Act” with your written request.
-After receipt, the attorney for the agency must set a date for the hearing and the hearing date must be within ten (10) days of the request.
+After receipt, the attorney for the agency must set the hearing within ten (10) days of the request.
 Don’t wait.
 When you get the notice, hire an attorney to file a written request for an adversarial preliminary hearing the same day.

 At the federal level, the DEA, FBI, ICE, CBP, and Homeland Security Investigations (HSI) Agents seize cash and other valuable property at the airport, bus stations, and ports of entry.
 Immediately after the seizure, the agent is supposed to provide a written receipt.

-In federal court, your attorney can file a verified claim for court action which triggers a 90-day deadline for the Assistant United States Attorney (AUSA) to either return the property or file a lawsuit against the property in federal court.
+In federal court, your attorney can file a verified claim for court action, which triggers a 90-day deadline for the Assistant United States Attorney (AUSA) to either return the property or file a lawsuit against it in federal court.

 The attorneys at Sammis Law Firm in Tampa, FL, can help you demand an adversarial preliminary hearing, file a claim for court action, or negotiate the return of your property.
 We can sometimes help our clients get their property back within hours or days of filing the request for a hearing or court action.